-Local Technology Company to Host Open House Career Fair
+Local Technology Company to Host Career Fair

-Troy, MI – September 22, 2014 – iDashboards, a global leader in business intelligence (BI) dashboard software based in Troy, Mich., will host an Open House Career Fair, Thursday, October 2 from 5:00-6:30pm on the third floor of 900 Tower Drive in Troy.
+Troy, MI – September 24, 2014 – iDashboards, a global leader in business intelligence (BI) dashboard software based in Troy, Mich., will host a Career Fair, Thursday, October 2, from 5:00-6:30pm on the third floor of 900 Tower Drive in Troy.

-Attracting top notch talent to metro Detroit, iDashboards is growing rapidly, with the company’s headcount increasing by 15 percent this past March alone and another seven percent of internal growth expected in the upcoming months.
+Attracting top notch talent to metro Detroit, iDashboards is growing rapidly, with the company’s headcount increasing by 15 percent this past March alone and an increase in internal growth expected in the upcoming months.

 “We have brought on so many talented employees, all dedicated to the collective success of the business,” said Jenna Ryberg, Human Resources Manager at iDashboards.
 “As our company grows, we look forward to adding to these talents.”